gaultier/blog/subtle_bug_with_go_errgroup.md

 The `errgroup` concept is pretty great.
 It greatly simplifies equivalent code written using Go channels which get real hairy real soon.
 But, as it is often the case in Go, you do need to read the fine print, because the type system is not expressive enough to reflect the pre- and post-conditions of the API.

 Shadowing is another concept that made this issue less visible.
 I have had quite a few bugs due to shadowing in Go and Rust, both languages that idiomatically use it a lot.
+Some newer programming languages have outright banned variable shadowing, like Zig.

+If you ever heard of linear types, and never saw their utility, that's actually exactly what they are for: a variable gets 'consumed' and the type system prevents us from using it after that point.
+Conceptually, `g.Wait(ctx)` consumes `ctx` and there is no point using this `ctx` afterwards.
+But the current Go type system does not prevent us from doing this, at all.

+Things get even muddier in the real program where the Have I Been Pawned API call was not the only thing we did after `g.Wait(ctx)`: a password length check was also done.
+Since this code does not care about a context, it ran just fine and the tests checking for this behavior passed.
+This might be a case of Go actually having function coloring!
+The API code and the length check code get treated differently.